legesher/legesher-docs/README.md

 # Legesher Projects
 Legesher Developer Tools might be useful to you if:
-- you are a non-native english speaker
+- you are a non-native English speaker
 - you are new to programming
-- you work on a team with non-native english speakers
+- you work on a team with non-native English speakers
 - you are a developer (simple enough)

 | Project | Purpose |